MDF - Laser Cutting and Engraving

 *You can order from both catalogues, no matter where you're located.
 It will simply influence your shipping cost and time.

-Here you will find all the information, tricks, know-how, and advice to help you laser cut and laser engrave your model in our MDF material.
+Here you will find all the information, tricks, know-how, advice plus tips to help you laser cut and laser engrave your model in our Medium Density Fibreboard MDF material.
 You will learn about:

 - Our MDF material & laser cutting/engraving techniques

 - Design Guidelines

 Medium-density fibreboard (MDF) is an engineered wood product.
 MDF is made by breaking down hardwood or softwood residuals into wood fibres and combining it with wax and a resin binder.
 Panels are then formed by applying high temperature and pressure.
 The end result is a aesthetic light beige panel with a fine texture.

 MDF is available in a number of thicknesses and colors, and has a lot of benefits:

 - Isotropic: its properties are the same in all directions so no tendency to split